-Depending on your country of origin, coming to France by plane will be your only choice.
-Amongst the numerous airlines flying into France, there is Air France, the French national airline.
+Depending on your country of origin, traveling by plane will be your only choice to visit France.
+Among the numerous airlines flying from/to French airports is Air France, the French national airline.

 There are many reasons to choose Air France for your next trip to France.
-Air France operates several flights every week, even every day, to Paris and beyond in France, giving you the freedom to choose the best time to fly to France.
+Air France operates several flights every week – even every day – to Paris and beyond in France, giving you the freedom to choose the best time to fly.
 Also, Air France’s international flights are comfortable, especially if you book the upper classes.
-Finally, we love Air France’s food which usually comes with French wines and cheese.
+Finally, we love Air France’s food, which usually comes with French wines and cheese.

-Air France shares with Dutch KLM the Flying Blue loyalty program, with many flights in share-code.
-Also, Air France is a member of Skyteam, together with important international airlines such as Korean Air, Alitalia, Aero Mexico, KLM or Delta.
+GOOD TO KNOW: Air France shares the Flying Blue loyalty program with Dutch KLM, with many flights in shared code.
+Also, Air France is a member of Skyteam, together with important international airlines such as Korean Air, Aero Mexico, KLM, and Delta.

 Content of this Article

 Air France flights are directly affected by Air France strikes.
-Additionally, there are other French strikes which could also cause disruptions on Air France flights:
+Additionally, other French strikes could also cause disruptions on Air France flights:

 - French Air Traffic Control Strikes